-Thanks to innovative technology, preserved roses are re-colored during the preservation process.
+Thanks to innovative technology, eternal roses are re-colored during the preservation process.
 After this is done, you need to make sure the roses aren’t exposed to direct sunlight for long periods of time.
 This may cause a loss of color in the blooms.

 Avoid Contact with Water

-Even though your preserved roses feel and look just like freshly cut roses, you can’t expose them to water.
+Even though your infinity roses feel and look just like freshly cut roses, you can’t expose them to water.
 If they do come in contact with water, the flowers may lose the properties that help them last for a long time.
 This is good news, as it means you don’t have to worry about changing the water every day to keep the flowers alive and healthy.